IBM/event-automation/_ep_1.1/04-security/02-managing-roles.md

 5. **Important:** For security reasons, delete the local file you created.

-## Setting up roles for OIDC-based authorization
+## Setting up roles for OIDC based authorization

-You must provide user mappings through the secret `<custom-resource-name>-ibm-ep-user-roles` to match the user subjects of the OIDC identification provider.
+You must provide user mappings through the secret `<custom-resource-name>-ibm-ep-user-roles` to match the OIDC Identification Provider's user subjects.

-The following example shows a sample user mappings file:
+The following example shows a user mappings file:

 ```json
 {